baskerville/bspwm/README.md

     rule PATTERN [DESKTOP_NAME] [floating]
         Create a new rule (PATTERN must match the class or instance name).

+    remove_rule UID ...
+        Remove the rules with the given UIDs.

     adopt_orphans
         Manage all the unmanaged windows remaining from a previous session.